 201 Stephenson Parkway, Suite 2100 Norman, OK 73019

-Managing for a Changing Climate is a set of free online, self-paced courses offered by the South Central Climate Adaptation Science Center.
-These courses provide an integrative understanding of the components of the climate system including the range of natural climate variability and external drivers of climate change, in addition to the impacts of a changing climate on multiple sectors such as the economy, policy, ecosystems, and indigenous populations.
-Guest instructors represent the South Central Climate Adaptation Science Center research and stakeholder networks and share their expertise on specific course topics.
+Managing for Climate Extremes is a set of free online, self-paced courses offered by the South Central Climate Adaptation Science Center.
+These courses provide an integrative understanding of the components of the climate system including the range of natural climate variability and external drivers of climate extremes, in addition to the impacts of a changing climate on multiple sectors such as the economy, policy, ecosystems, and indigenous populations.
+Guest instructors represent the South Central Climate Adaptation Science Center research and decision-maker networks and share their expertise on specific course topics.
 Visit our Story Map to learn more about the history and success of the course series.

-We are excited to release our redesigned Managing for a Changing Climate course series for the 2023-2024 offering.
-The new series includes three courses packed with new learning activities and bonus material:
+We are excited to release our redesigned Managing for Climate Extremes course series.
+The updated series includes three courses packed with new learning activities and bonus material:

-A Brief Introduction to Climate Change (offered Fall and Spring)
+A Brief Introduction to the Science (offered Fall and Spring)

 – Recognize the difference between natural and human-driven climate change

-– Describe how climate change impacts people and/or nature
+– Describe how climate extremes impact people and/or nature

 – Recognize the benefits of climate modeling

-Deeper Dive into Monitoring and Modeling Climate Change (offered Fall)
+Deeper Dive into Monitoring and Modeling Climate Extremes (offered Fall)

 – Recognize the difference climate assessment and monitoring efforts